Neural Operator: Learning Maps Between Function Spaces: Parameterization and Computation

 \paragraph{Quasi-linear Complexity.} The weight tensor $R$ contains $k_{\text{max}} < J$ modes, so the inner multiplication has complexity $\mathcal{O}(k_{\text{max}})$.
 Therefore, the majority of the computational cost lies in computing the Fourier transform $\cG(v)$ and its inverse.
 General Fourier transforms have complexity $\mathcal{O}(J^2)$, however, since we truncate the series the complexity is in fact $\mathcal{O}(J k_{\text{max}})$, while the FFT has complexity $\mathcal{O}(J \log J)$.
 Generally, we have found using FFTs to be very efficient, however, a uniform discretization is required.

-\paragraph{Non-uniform and Non-periodic Geometry.} Our implementation of the Fourier neural operator relies on the fast Fourier transform which is only defined on uniform mesh discretizations of \(D = \mathbb{T}^d\), or for functions on the square satisfying homogeneous Dirichlet (fast Fourier sine transform) or homogeneous Neumann (fast Fourier cosine transform) boundary conditions.
-However, the Fourier neural operator can be applied in more general geometries via Fourier continuations.
+\paragraph{Non-uniform and Non-periodic Geometry.} The Fourier neural operator model is defined based on Fourier transform operations accompanied by local residual operations and potentially additive bias function terms.
+These operations are mainly defined on general geometries, function spaces, and choices of discretization.
+They are not limited to rectangular domains, periodic functions, or uniform grids.
+In this paper, we instantiate these operations on uniform grids and periodic functions in order to develop fast implementations that enjoy spectral convergence and utilize methods such as fast Fourier transform.
+In order to maintain a fast and memory-efficient method, our implementation of the Fourier neural operator relies on the fast Fourier transform which is only defined on uniform mesh discretizations of \(D = \mathbb{T}^d\), or for functions on the square satisfying homogeneous Dirichlet (fast Fourier sine transform) or homogeneous Neumann (fast Fourier cosine transform) boundary conditions.
+However, the fast implementation of Fourier neural operator can be applied in more general geometries via Fourier continuations.
 Given any compact manifold $D = \mathcal{M}$, we can always embed it into a periodic cube (torus),

 where the regular FFT can be applied.
 Conventionally, in numerical analysis applications, the embedding $i$ is defined through a continuous extension by fitting polynomials \citep{bruno2007accurate}.
 However, in the Fourier neural operator, the idea can be applied simply by padding the input with zeros.
 The loss is computed only on the original space during training.
 The Fourier neural operator will automatically generate a smooth extension to the padded domain in the output space.